“A great read and believable story about motivating a whole community.

 The love story is beautifully handled with nuances, and the smart, wry humour made me laugh aloud."

-Troon Harrison, editor, and multi-award winning author of Red River Stallion
+Editor, and multi-award winning author

 Everybody knows everybody's business in Shallow Rapids, Alberta.